felixp7/lunar-logo/README.md

 Status
 ------

-As of 24 January 2017, Lunar Logo supports 99 procedures (you can find the list at the end of `lunar.py`), including flow control and (first-class) functions with lexical scoping.
-Dynamic scoping is also possible.
+As of 25 January 2017, Lunar Logo supports 99 procedures (you can find the list at the end of `lunar.py`).
+See the tutorial for an overview.

-**Beware that once a function has been defined in the current scope, any naked appearance of its name will be taken as an attempt to call it.**

-Calling `break` or `continue` outside of a loop, or `return` outside of a function, will end the program, since there will be nothing to stop the condition from propagating.

-Thanks for reading.
-More to come.
+While the software is considered alpha quality, it's been tested and debugged to a degree; all the essentialy should be working correctly.